barty-s/client_list_app/client_list-main/README.md

 # Client List App

 The purpose of this app is to allow a trainer to access their list of clients for running training.
 The user i.e. the trainer, can add new clients, view clients, edit a client's information and delete a client, as needed.
-There are also automated calculations done on the inputted data to determine the running training needs of the client which will assist the trainer in making a training plan for their client.
+There are also automated calculations done on the inputted data to determine the training needs of the client which will assist the trainer in making a training plan for their client.
+It is assumed that a new client has previous running experience and is hiring this trainer to improve their running time, therefore all inputs must be completed.

+## Future Features

+- to allow for clients with no previous running experience
+- to create options for other sports such as cycling, swimming, weight-lifting depending on the trainer's area of expertise

 ## Credits

 - CI run-through project - Code to access APIs and Google Sheets
+- https://stackoverflow.com/questions/23294658/asking-the-user-for-input-until-they-give-a-valid-response - for info on input validation